siddhirajpantoji/nodejs-training/docs/_posts/2023-01-05-basics-variables-data-types.md

 1. [Use Strict](#use-strict)
     1. [Why Strict Mode ](#why-strict-mode)
     2. [Not Allowed in Strict Mode](#not-allowed-in-strict-mode)
-    3. Correct Way to use it
+    3. Behaviour of this keyword
 2. variables
 3. datatypes
 4. Type Conversions